About the Hoffman Process

 The ultimate aim of the Process is to help everyone reach forgiveness and acceptance for themselves and others.
 This allows for a more compassionate approach to personal relationships and family life.

 To read more about the history of the Process and its founder, Bob Hoffman, click here

 The Process takes the form of a workshop where each day you’ll be taught tools and techniques to support you for life.
 There are regular breaks and the food and refreshments are carefully planned to ensure that you’re physically as well as emotionally looked after.
 Each day will start at 7.30 for breakfast, followed by our first workshop at 8.30.
 We aim to finish at 9.30pm each evening.

 In the UK, our Process groups are usually limited to 24 people maximum.
-The Hoffman teachers work as a team with a ratio of 1:8.
+The Hoffman facilitators work as a team with a ratio of 1:8.
 They are highly trained and are licensed to work within a contract of standards of safety governed by Hoffman International.
 Exercises are fully explained beforehand and may be done in a group, small groups, in pairs or on your own.
 The Process has a unique recipe, drawing ingredients from various modalities including Gestalt, NLP, CBT, mindfulness, bioenergetic and psychodynamic work.
 Examples include journalling, meditation and guided visualisation, as well as physically expressive exercises.
 Although you’re supported, encouraged and often inspired by other group members, it’s important you focus on your own journey.

 Confidentiality is assured and it is up to you how much you wish to share with others.
 In order for you to get the most from the course you’re asked to give up any distractions such as phones, mobile devices and reading materials.
 However, it’s always possible for you to be contacted in an emergency.